inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 1. Show the health of the robot as an overlay
 2. Make the objective more obvious (display which flag to move to).

+#####User story 3:
+As I player I want to be able to get a hand of cards.

+#####Acceptance criterias:
+1. Create a card element.
+1. Give "cards" and give it to the player.

+#####User story 4:
+As I player I want to have sound in my game.

+#####Acceptance criterias:
+1. Create some music and play it to the player.
+2. Have the player make a sound when it gets hurt.

 ###Project and Project-Structure

 #####Roles